 The social enterprise economy in Northern Ireland is an increasingly well-established and diverse sector.
 It creates opportunities and training for people who are often marginalised in society.
-The social economy is expected to play an increasing role in reducing unemployment in Northern Ireland.

 Figures released by Social Enterprise NI (SENI) in June 2019 show that there are almost 843 social enterprises in Northern Ireland, generating an annual turnover of approximately £980 million.
 Almost 25,000 people are employed in the Northern Ireland social economy.